delucis/v3.chrisswithinbank.net/events/_posts/2020-11-11-string-musitec.md

 ---
-title: A Bunch of String (lecture)
+title: "String: Is This Technology?
+(Lecture)"
 date: 2020-11-11 10:00
 performer:
   name: musitec2